Carol Foley

-Carol Foley, previously Meehan (born 1968), is a fictional character in the Irish soap opera Fair City, portrayed by Aisling O'Neill.
+Carol Foley (also Meehan) is a fictional character in the Irish soap opera Fair City, portrayed by Aisling O'Neill.
 O'Neill originally auditioned for the role of Ava Spillane.

 Carol is one of the main female characters on the show.
 She has featured in Fair City for more than two decades.
 Carol's storylines have included a number of affairs, alcoholism and child abuse.

 Backstory

 In 1999 Carol, a recovering alcoholic, arrives in Carrigstown searching for her son Lorcan, whom she gave up for adoption years prior, as she had discovered he was in trouble for breaking into cars and going joyriding in them.
 She quickly reunites with him, though she doesn't get on well with his adoptive parents Kay and Malachy.

 Storylines

 Billy Meehan

 In early 2001 Carol goes back to an old flame Billy Meehan.
 She moves in with him and becomes engaged to him, not knowing he's become a crime lord.
-Billy has an affair with her best friend, prostitute Tracy McGuigan, whom he beats and abuses.
+Billy has an affair with her best friend, prostitute Tracey McGuigan, whom he beats and abuses.
 When Carol becomes pregnant, Billy shows a kind side, showering her with gifts and making big plans for their future.
 In October 2001, Lorcan finds out the truth about Billy, but threatened by Billy, he begrudgingly decides not tell anything to Carol.

 In early November 2001, Carol finds out about everything in the worst way possible when she catches Billy out with Tracey just hours after they got married.
 Disgusted by his and Tracy's betrayal, she realizes their relationship is a lie and she slaps him in the face.
 Billy hits her back and then beats her so savagely that she loses their baby which he then blames her for.
 Carol vows vengeance and finds an ally in Leo Dowling to get rid of Billy, who has also caused him great pain.
 However, she decides to continue living with Billy and remain ‘friends’ with Tracy until she can figure out a plan to get out of this nightmare with Lorcan.

 In late November 2001, angered to find out that Billy has threatened his wife Pauline and forced her to flee the country because of Leo not wanting him to be a partner in his taxi firm Acorn Cabs anymore (Billy was using Leo's taxis as transport for prostitutes), Leo has a showdown with the crime boss and nearly beats him to death at his apartment before making a hasty exit.
 At the same time, Carol is preparing to leave Ireland with Lorcan, but a bloody Billy, smarting from Leo's onslaught, comes across her flight tickets and attacks her again.
 An infuriated Lorcan appears and, having had enough of his stepfather's taunts, hits Billy from behind in the back of his head with a golf club, killing him.